-Students seeking aviation program credit for prior learning will follow the established CPL procedure outlined in the college catalog including enrollment in GS-1021 Portfolio Development.
+Students seeking aviation program credit for prior learning will follow the established CPL procedure for portfolio assessment outlined in the college catalog including enrollment in GS 1021 Portfolio Development.
 The Portfolio process will verify the above criteria.
-Prior to enrollment in Portfolio, students should be made aware of the unique factors, as an aviation student, that may disqualify him/her from receiving credit for prior learning and that credit approved through Portfolio will be held in escrow until awarded based on the conditions below.
+Prior to enrollment in GS 1021, students should be made aware of the unique factors, as an Aviation student, that may disqualify him/her from receiving credit for prior learning and that credit approved through portfolio will be held in escrow until awarded based on the conditions below.

-Awarding of Credit for Prior Learning
+Awarding of Credit

-Students who have successfully met the above criteria through Portfolio shall be candidates for the awarding of credit for prior learning of all aviation maintenance core subjects required for the AAS Aviation Maintenance Technology degree.
+Students who have successfully met the above criteria through portfolio shall be candidates for the awarding of credit for prior learning of all Aviation Maintenance core subjects required for the Aviation Maintenance Technology Associate of Applied Science (A.A.S.) degree.
 The remaining general education coursework required for the degree may be taken from SAU Tech or transferred from another regionally accredited college/university.
-However, SAU Tech minimum residency requirements still apply.
-Upon successful completion of the remaining AAS degree requirements and a second FAA background review to confirm the current good standing of the applicant, the necessary paperwork to allow the awarding of escrowed credit for prior learning will be forwarded to the VC for Academics for approval.
+Upon successful completion of the remaining A.A.S. degree requirements and a second FAA background review to confirm the current good standing of the applicant, the necessary paperwork to allow the awarding of escrowed credit for prior learning will be forwarded to the Vice Chancellor for Academics for approval.